ryanstout/stoutlang/docs/effects.md

 Lets do another example to make things clearer.
 In this case, we're going to introduce some state that we want to use across our program.
 Normally this would be global state.
 There's a lot of reasons to not do global state, but the one big reason to use global state is that it keeps functions cleaner.
 Especially for things that are unlikely to change often, using global state can be very tempting as a way to keep code from getting too messy.

-In the example below, lets take a `save_purchase` function that takes a record and post it to an external REST api to record the purchase.
+In the example below, lets take a `save_purchase` function that takes a record and posts it to an external REST api to record the purchase.
 In a case like this, we might be tempted to just inline the url we're going to POST to.
 It's unlikely to change.

 However, we might end up wanting different urls when in staging and production.
 (Maybe we run tests against staging, so when testing, we want to hit the staging url).
 Below, we can use effects to keep `save_purchase` clean.
 The effects let us avoid needing to pass the url through layers of functions.
 Instead, we can define a program level handler to provide the url when it's needed.